swisskyrepo/InternalAllTheThings/docs/devops/cicd-github-actions.md

-# GitHub Actions
+# CI/CD - GitHub Actions

+GitHub Actions is GitHub’s built-in CI/CD automation tool that lets you build, test, and deploy your code right from your GitHub repository.
+It runs workflows triggered by events like code pushes, pull requests, or manual triggers.

 ## Default Action

-The configuration files for GH actions are located in the directory `.github/workflows/`\
+The configuration files for GH actions are located in the directory `.github/workflows/`

 You can tell if the action builds pull requests based on its trigger (`on`) instructions:

 ```yaml